Коррозионностойкие стали

 The use of corrosion-resistant steels in chemical production simultaneously solves several important problems:

 • Protection from aggressive environments.
-Acids, bases, salts, and other chemicals destroy most common structural materials.
-Thanks to the addition of alloying elements, stainless steels make it possible to safely work with concentrated acids (hydrochloric, sulfuric, nitric), alkalis, ammonia, heavy metal salts, and organic solvents.
+Acids, alkalis, salts and other chemicals destroy most common construction materials.
+Stainless steels, thanks to the addition of alloying elements, allow you to safely work with concentrated acids (hydrochloric, sulfuric, nitric), alkalis, ammonia, heavy metal salts, and organic solvents.

-• Increasing the service life of equipment.
-Ordinary carbon steels break down in a matter of months.
-Stainless steels take several times longer.
-This is critical in a continuous production environment.
+• Increased equipment service life.
+Conventional carbon steels break down in a matter of months.
+Stainless steels last several times longer.
+This is critical in continuous production environments.

-• Guaranteed safety and resiliency.
-Acid or alkali leakage due to corrosion can lead to fire, explosion, poisoning, and pollution.
-The use of stainless steels reduces the risk of accidents, protects staff and prevents environmental pollution.
+• Guaranteed security and fault tolerance.
+Leakage of acid or alkali due to corrosion can lead to fire, explosion, poisoning, pollution.
+The use of stainless steels reduces the risk of accidents, protects personnel and prevents environmental pollution.

-• Lower costs.
-The higher cost of corrosion-resistant steels pays off due to increased equipment life and lower repair and replacement costs.
+• Reduced costs.
+The higher cost of corrosion-resistant steels pays off through increased equipment life and reduced repair and replacement costs.

 • Compliance with technical standards.
-Many industry regulations (GOST, ASTM, ISO) directly require the use of corrosion-resistant steels in corrosive environments.
+Many industry standards (GOST, ASTM, ISO) directly require the use of corrosion-resistant steels in aggressive environments.

-Thus, the resistance of structural materials to chemical effects is becoming not just an advantage, but a necessity.
+Thus, the resistance of structural materials to chemical influences becomes not just an advantage, but a necessity.

 Basic requirements for materials in the chemical industry

-To work successfully under chemical conditions, steels must simultaneously meet a number of requirements:
+To operate successfully under chemical attack conditions, steels must simultaneously meet a number of requirements:

 • Chemical and corrosion resistance.
-The material must retain its properties when in contact with acids, bases, salts and other active substances, as well as in mixed media at elevated temperature and pressure.
+The material must retain its properties when in contact with acids, alkalis, salts and other active substances, as well as in mixed media at elevated temperatures and pressures.

 • Mechanical strength.
-The material must be strong enough to withstand increased pressure, vibration, dynamic and static loads, including shock, vibration and thermal effects.
+The material must have sufficient strength to withstand increased pressure, vibration, dynamic and static loads, including shock, vibration and thermal influences.

 • Chemical inertness.
 Steels for the chemical industry must be resistant to reactions with substances with which they come into contact.
-This is particularly important for preventing corrosion and material degradation.
+This is especially important to prevent corrosion and material degradation.

 • Heat resistance and heat resistance.
-Many processes in the chemical industry take place at temperatures above 400°C, which requires maintaining the properties of the material without structural degradation.
+Many processes in the chemical industry occur at temperatures above 400°C, which requires maintaining the properties of the material without structural degradation.

 • Environmental safety.
-Materials should not release toxic components during use and disposal.
+Materials must not emit toxic components during operation and disposal.

 • Economic efficiency.
 When choosing a material, it is important to consider not only the purchase price, but also the total cost of ownership, including equipment life and maintenance costs.

-These requirements form the criteria for selecting a specific steel grade for each process.
+These requirements form the criteria for selecting a specific steel grade for each technological process.

 Types of corrosion-resistant steels and their characteristics

-The variety of operating conditions has led to the creation of a large number of stainless steel grades that can be classified according to several criteria.
+The variety of operating conditions has led to the creation of a large number of grades of stainless steels, which can be classified according to several criteria.

 By structure:

-• Austenitic steels — the most common and universal.
-They contain chromium (about 18%) and nickel (8 to 13%).
-They have high plasticity, strength, and excellent weldability.
-They are used in reactors, pipelines, valves, heat exchangers and vessels.
+• Austenitic steels - the most common and universal.
+Contain chromium (about 18%) and nickel (from 8 to 13%).
+They have high ductility, strength, and excellent weldability.
+They are used in reactors, pipelines, valves, heat exchangers, and vessels.

-• Ferritic steels — cheaper than austenitic ones, but less resistant to acids.
-They are well welded and resistant to intergranular corrosion at moderate temperatures.
-They are used to make tanks, pipes, apparatus covers and other structures that are not subject to high mechanical loads.
+• Ferritic steels - Cheaper than austenitic ones, but less resistant to acids.
+They weld well and are resistant to intergranular corrosion at moderate temperatures.
+They are used to make tanks, pipes, apparatus casings and other structures that are not subject to high mechanical loads.

-• Two-phase (ferrite-martensitic) steels — combine the properties of ferritic and martensitic steels.
-They are used for the manufacture of equipment that requires high plasticity and strength, as well as increased corrosion resistance (for example, when working with chlorinated media).
+• Two-phase (ferritic-martensitic) steels - combine the properties of ferritic and martensitic steels.
+They are used for the manufacture of equipment that requires high ductility and strength, as well as increased corrosion resistance (for example, when working with chlorinated media).

-• Chrome steels — they contain chromium as the main alloying element and provide protection against corrosion due to the formation of chromium oxide on the film surface.
+• Chromium steels - contain chromium as the main alloying element, provide protection against corrosion due to the formation of a chromium oxide film on the surface.

-• Chromium-nickel steels — the addition of nickel increases plasticity, resistance to shock loads and resistance to pitting corrosion.
+• Chrome-nickel steels - The addition of nickel improves ductility, impact resistance and resistance to pitting.

-• Chrome-manganese steels — economical option by replacing nickel with manganese.
+• Chromium-manganese steels - economical option by replacing nickel with manganese.
 They are used where lower ductility and corrosion resistance are acceptable.

-• Corrosion-resistant general-purpose steels — are used in various industries for the manufacture of parts operating in aggressive environments.
+• General purpose corrosion resistant steels - used in various industries for the manufacture of parts operating in aggressive environments.
 For example, for pipes, vessels, fittings.

-• Heat-resistant steel — are able to operate at high temperatures (above 600°C) while maintaining their structure and properties.
+• Heat resistant steel - are able to work at high temperatures (over 600°C), maintaining their structure and properties.

 • Heat-resistant steels — retain mechanical properties during long-term operation at high temperatures.

-Each type of steel is used depending on operating conditions.
+Each type of steel finds its application depending on operating conditions.

 Austenitic steels

-They are used for the production of equipment and pipelines that come into contact with aggressive chemicals, such as acids, bases and salts.
+Used for the production of equipment and pipelines in contact with aggressive chemicals such as acids, alkalis and salts.

 Examples: